 Nabila and Simon knew that marrying outside their religion could be detrimental to their relationship with their respective families and possibly affect their personal safety.
 They decided to elope regardless and started working on all the logistics.
 Nabila got baptized at a church in Brummana.
 Simon furnished the house where he grew up in Hadath and made it ready for them to move in together.
 Nabila went to Abey one last time to pack as many of her clothes as she could and say goodbye to her parents.
 She didn’t know when she would see them again.
 The only inter-religious couple Nabila and Simon knew was Nabila’s great uncle Wahib and his Christian wife who were living in France.
 They were among the few who supported their decision.
 Nabila and Simon were so concerned about Nadia (mom’s older sister) finding out that they waited until she went on vacation to the US to have the wedding.
 On Sept 1st, 1979, they had a quick ceremony at a church in Hazmieh followed by a reception at The Jahshan’s house.
 That same night, Lina (mom’s younger sister) drove them to the airport and Rita (mom’s maid of honor and my godmother) delivered the letter Nabila had written to her parents informing them that she had eloped and was already on her way to Greece with the man of her dreams.
 My grandparents were devastated when they found out and had to carry the weight of shame and disappointment inflicted on them by their community.
-They didn’t talk to mom for 6 months but when they heard she was pregnant with me, they went with Nadia to visit her in her house in Hadath.
+They didn’t talk to mom for 6 months but when they heard she was pregnant with me, they went with Nadia to visit her at her house in Hadath.
 Like any parents who love their children, they forgave her and gave her their blessing.